Version:

 Follow these steps to create an Azure app for authenticating your users to Microsoft 365:

-- Set the Redirect URI platform to Web and enter your redirect URI.
+6. Set the Redirect URI platform to Web and enter your project's redirect URI.

-.
-(E.U. region) - If you're using Custom auth, enter your app's callback URI.
+• If you're using Custom auth, enter your project's callback URI.

 Enable required APIs